Skip to content

 Founded in 2013, Christine & Tony Lombardi began a passion project that honors a rich family history of wine, food, and tradition.

-Together, with Winemaker Cabell Coursey, they craft small lots of Chardonnay and Pinot Noir from some of the finest vineyards in the Sonoma Coast.
+Together, with Winemaker Cabell Coursey, they craft small lots of cool-climate Chardonnay and Pinot Noir from some of the finest vineyards in Sonoma County.

-The Pinot Noir is crafted with care from a family of growers in Petaluma, where the Lombardi Family has been since 1947.
+The Pinot Noir is crafted with care from a family of growers in the Petaluma Gap, where the Lombardi Family has been since 1947.

 Mondavi Lombardi